Vehicle Registration and Regulations

 Students are welcome to bring their vehicles on campus.
 Please register your vehicle with the Office of Safety and Security each year, and adhere to the University’s motor vehicle rules and regulations.

-Register your vehicle and request a parking permit online or at the Business Services Office.
+Register your vehicle and request a parking permit using the form below.

-- Graduate and Degree Completion students may choose to have their permits mailed to their home address.
+- Undergraduate students will have their stickers delivered to their campus mailboxes within 3 days of completing the registration.
+Graduate and Degree Completion students may choose to have their permits mailed to their home address.

 SECTION 1.
 GENERAL INFORMATION

 1.1.
 For the purpose of these rules and regulations, the term:

 1.1.1.
 Vehicle includes any device on, upon, or by which any individual or property is, or may be, transported or drawn upon a highway, roadway, or street on the campus of Cairn;